"One woman's life from working the fields of Anhui to cleaning the streets of Beijing"

 Xu Pingru, 57 years old, street cleaner from Anhui province

-I came across an old black-and-white photo the other day while I was cleaning my house.
-In the photo, I was holding a baby and smiling at the camera with my hair in pigtails.
+I came across an old black and white photograph the other day while I was cleaning the house.
+In the photo I was holding a baby, smiling at the camera with my hair in pigtails.
 I looked so young.

 That photo was taken decades ago, when I was still a teenager.